VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 # Feature Importance Analysis of Disease Outcomes and Bacterial Associations on Staghorn Coral with White Band Disease

 Aim:
-1. Use ML algorythims to classify healthy and diseased corals in the field using only their bacterial types (i.e. ASVs) and abundances, and
+1. Use ML algorithms to classify healthy and diseased corals in the field using only their bacterial types (i.e. ASVs) and abundances, and
 2. Identify which bacterial ASVs best explain the disease outcomes using feature importance values and SHAP plots.

 ## The Data

-16s rDNA amplicon sequencing of bacterial from 413 Staghorn corals (270 healthy; 143 diseased) Total number of bacterial ASVs (i.e. species) is 342 ASVs - these represent bacteria found in 5% of samples.
+16s rDNA amplicon sequencing of bacterial from 413 Staghorn corals (270 healthy; 143 diseased) The total number of bacterial ASVs (i.e. species) is 342 ASVs - these represent bacteria found in 5% of samples.
 Bacterial abundances are normalized as log2 counts per million to account for different sequence library sizes and make them more normaly distributed.

 ### Data Structure

 Bacteria prevalence data from field corals sampled in 2016 and 2017.
-Each bacteria as an index and the quantity(log2 of the counts per million) of bacteria in the sample, the health, the year, the family, and the genus as the features.
+Each bacteria is an index and the quantity(log2 of the counts per million) of bacteria in the sample, the health, the year, the family, and the genus as the features.

 ![plot](/NewData/BacteriaDFSummary.png)